Greginkansas/-openhab-openhab1wiki/Linux---OS-X.md

   ```
   sudo update-rc.d openhab defaults
   ```
-  2. Init based on systemd
+ or using Init based on systemd

   ```
   sudo systemctl daemon-reload